hmcts/et-pet-et3/README.md

 ## Getting Started
 This is a Ruby on Rails app which uses [GOV.UK Elements](https://github.com/alphagov/govuk_elements) and sits within the ET service.
-The form submits to the [ET API](https://github.com/ministryofjustice/et_api) which can only be done via the [ET Full System](https://github.com/ministryofjustice/et-full-system).
+The form submits to the [ET API](https://github.com/ministryofjustice/et_api) which has been configured, via Docker, within the [ET Full System](https://github.com/ministryofjustice/et-full-system).
 Running this app will enable development of the app itself, with its test suite mocking the final submission.

 ### Prerequisites
 * Ruby 2.5.1 (we recommend using [RVM](https://rvm.io/))